sommerfn/azure-docs.de-de/articles/virtual-machines/workloads/sap/high-availability-guide-suse.md

 Sie können eine der Schnellstartvorlagen auf GitHub verwenden, um alle erforderlichen Ressourcen bereitzustellen.
 Die Vorlage stellt die virtuellen Computer, den Load Balancer, die Verfügbarkeitsgruppe etc. bereit.
 Führen Sie diese Schritte aus, um die Vorlage bereitzustellen:

-1. Öffnen Sie die [ASCS/SCS-Multi-SID-Vorlage][template-multisid-xscs] oder die [konvergierte Vorlage][template-converged] im Azure-Portal.
+1. Öffnen Sie die [ASCS/SCS-Multi-SID-Vorlage][template-multisid-xscs] or the [converged template][template-converged] on the Azure portal.
-   Die ASCS/SCS-Vorlage erstellt nur die Regeln des Lastenausgleichs für die SAP NetWeaver ASCS/SCS- und ERS-Instanz (nur Linux), während die konvergierte Vorlage auch die Regeln des Lastenausgleichs für eine Datenbank (z.B.
-Microsoft SQL Server oder SAP HANA) erstellt.
-Wenn Sie ein SAP NetWeaver-basiertes System installieren und auch die Datenbank auf denselben Computern installieren möchten, verwenden Sie die [konvergierte Vorlage][template-converged].
+   The ASCS/SCS template only creates the load-balancing rules for the SAP NetWeaver ASCS/SCS and ERS (Linux only) instances whereas the converged template also creates the load-balancing rules for a database (for example Microsoft SQL Server or SAP HANA).
+If you plan to install an SAP NetWeaver based system and you also want to install the database on the same machines, use the [converged template][template-converged].
 1. Legen Sie die folgenden Parameter fest:
    1. Ressourcenpräfix (nur ASCS/SCS-Multi-SID-Vorlage)
       Geben Sie das Präfix ein, das verwendet werden soll.
 Der Wert wird als Präfix für die Ressourcen verwendet, die bereitgestellt werden.